hangops/code-of-conduct/README.md

 ### Admins

-The admins of HangOps as of June 18, 2018:
+The admins of HangOps as of October 22, 2021:

 * @ceren (Ceren Ercen)
 * @cwebber (Chris Webber)